SoulThy/awesome-links/README.md

  [Crackmes.one](https://crackmes.one/) | 👨‍💻 Improve your reverse engineering skills with a collection of downloadable crackmes.
  [Good-First-Issue](https://goodfirstissue.dev/) | ✅ Good First Issue curates easy pickings from popular open-source projects, and helps you make your first contribution to open-source.
  [TypingClub](https://www.typingclub.com/) | ⌨️ Enhance your typing skills with TypingClub, a platform that teaches touch typing on a keyboard the right way.
+ [vx-underground](https://www.vx-underground.org) | ☣️ "The largest collection of malware source code, samples, and papers on the internet."